jaredboice/daniel-san/README.md

     MINIMUMS_AND_MAXIMUMS,
     GREATEST_VALUES,
     LEAST_VALUES,
-    FORMATTING_FUNCTION_DEFAULT,
     MIN_INT_DIGITS_DEFAULT,
     MIN_DECIMAL_DIGITS_DEFAULT,
     MAX_DECIMAL_DIGITS_DEFAULT,
     LOCALE_DEFAULT,
     STYLE_DEFAULT,
-    CURRENCY_DEFAULT
+    CURRENCY_DEFAULT,
+    RULE,
+    EVENT,
+    REPORT,
+    AGGREGATE,
+    DEFAULT_JSON_SPACING
 } = require('daniel-san/constants');
 ```

+## Breaking Changes in v12.0.0

+All constants beginning with 'DISPLAY_' had that substring removed with whitespace

 ## Breaking Changes in v11.0.0

 Significant changes were made in Version 11 which included many breaking changes.
 Some of the most significant changes are documented below:

 changed all of the following constants accordingly:

 MAX_AMOUNT with SUPPORT
 MIN_AMOUNT with RESISTANCE
 GREATER_THAN_AMOUNT with GREATER_THAN_SUPPORT
 LESS_THAN_AMOUNT with LESS_THAN_RESISTANCE
 END_BALANCE with BALANCE_ENDING
 STANDARD_TERMINAL_OUTPUT to STANDARD_OUTPUT
 TERMINAL_BOUNDARY_LIMIT to BOUNDARY_LIMIT

 changed all of the following variable names accordingly:

 LessThanMinAmount with LessThanResistance
 GreaterThanMaxAmount with GreaterThanSupport
 GreaterThanAmount with GreaterThanSupport